Careers and education

 Joint departmental appointment

 A request for joint appointment in the Department of Molecular Medicine reflects the desire of a faculty member to engage actively in the academic, administrative and educational life of the department.
-The merit of requests for joint appointment is determined by the department chair, vice chair and executive committee.
+The department chair, vice chair and executive committee determine the merit of requests for joint appointment.
 Faculty members typically hold a single joint appointment outside of their home department.